gioalto/Codes/README.md

 # Codes
-# This contains several scripts that I have been using in my latest projects.
+# This bitbucket contains some of the scripts that I have used in my latest projects.
 This repository is in beta.